Khovanov homotopy type, periodic links and localizations: Khovanov homotopy type

 \subsection{Equivariant Khovanov flow category}

-Our goal is to construct a group action on the Khovanov flow category of periodic links.
+Our goal is to construct a group action on the Khovanov flow category of a periodic link.
 Let $m$ be an integer.
-Let $D_m$ be a diagram of an $m$-periodic link and consider $G=\Z_m$, which acts on $\R^2$ by rotations, preserving the diagram $D_m$.
-The action of $G$ permutes crossings of $D$.
+Let $D_m$ be a diagram of an $m$-periodic link and consider $G=\Z_m$, which acts effectively\mpar{(40)} on $\R^2$ by rotations, preserving the diagram $D_m$.
+The action of $G$ permutes the crossings of $D_m$.
 Let $\sigma$ be a permutation corresponding to a generator of $G$.
 We have $\sigma^m=id$.
-The following proposition shows how to extend the action on crossings of $D$ to the action on the Khovanov flow category.
+The following proposition shows how to extend the action of $G$ on crossings of $D_m$ to the action on the Khovanov flow category.

 \begin{proposition} The action of $\Z_m$ on $D_m$ induces a group action on the Khovanov flow category $\cC_{\kh}(D_m)$.
 The assignment $\ff \colon (\cD(v),\xt)\mapsto |v|$ can be extended to an equivariant cubical functor $\ff \colon \Sigma^{\R[\Z_m]^{n_-/m}}\cC_{\kh}(D_m) \to \Cubes(n)$; in particular $\cC_{\kh}(D_m)$ is an equivariant cubical flow category. \end{proposition} \begin{proof} The permutation $\sigma$ induces an action of $\Z_{m}$ on $\{0,1\}^{n}$ (we will denote this action by $\sigma$ as well).
 In order to define the action of $\Z_{m}$ on the set of objects of the Khovanov flow category, consider $(\cD(v),\xt)$, with $v \in \{0,1\}^{n}$, a labeled resolution configuration, and define $\cGs(\cD(v),\xt) = (\cD(\sigma(v)),x \circ \sigma^{-1})$; see Figure~\ref{fig:rotation}.
-Clearly $\cGs$ induces an action of $\Z_m$ on the set of objects of $\cC_{\kh}(D_m)$.
+Clearly, $\cGs$ induces an action of $\Z_m$ on the set of objects of $\cC_{\kh}(D_m)$.
 We need to describe the action on morphisms, that is, on the moduli spaces $\cM_{\kh}(\cD(v),\xt,\yt)$ (see Subsection~\ref{sub:khomotopy_type} for the definition of $\cM_{\kh}$ and $\cM_{\cC_{\kh}}$ and the relation between the two).

 Recall that the action of $\Z_{m}$ on the cube flow category was linear when restricted to any moduli space $\cM_{\Cube}(\ff(x),\ff(y))$.
-Therefore, the group action on morphisms in the cube category was completely determined by its restriction to the set of vertices of the respective permutohedra.
+Therefore, the group action on morphisms in the cube category is completely determined by its restriction to the set of vertices of the respective permutohedra.
 This indicates that the group action on the moduli spaces $\cM_{\cC_{\kh}}(x,y)$ should be built inductively with respect to the dimension of the moduli spaces.